MicrosoftDocs/powerapps-docs/articles/functions/function-split.md

 ## Description ##

 The **Split** function breaks a text string into a table of substrings.
-Use **Split** to break up a comma delimited list, a date that use a slash between date parts, and in other situations in which a well defined delimiter is used.
+Use **Split** to break up comma delimited lists, dates that use a slash between date parts, and in other situations where a well defined delimiter is used.

 A separator string is used to break the text string apart.
-The separator can be zero, one, or more characters that are matched in the text string.
-The separator characters that are matched are not returned in the result.
+The separator can be zero, one, or more characters that are matched as a whole in the text string.
+Using a zero length or *blank* string results in each character being broken out individually.
+The matched separator characters are not returned in the result.
+If no separator match is found then the entire text string is returned as a single result.

-Use the [**Concat**](function-concat.md) function to recombine the string (without the separators).
+Use the [**Concat**](function-concatenate.md) function to recombine the string (without the separators).

 ## Syntax ##

 **Split**( *Text*, *Separator* )

 - *Text* - Required.
 Text to split.
 - *Separator* - Required.
 Separator to use in splitting the string.
+Can be zero, one, or more characters.

 ## Examples ##